-RESULTS

-Animals

-Y. enterocolitica was identified in two zoo animals and Y. pseudotuberculosis from another zoo animal tested positive at the National Veterinary Institute.

-Food

-In 2013, the local authorities did not report on any samples analysed for Yersinia.

-Humans

-Yersiniosis is mainly a domestic infection.
-In 2013, 313 cases were reported.
-Of these, 232 cases (74%) were reported as domestic.
-Of the 68 cases infected abroad, 17 cases were reported as infected in Spain, eight in Turkey and four in Italy and Thailand respectively, from other countries only a few cases were reported.

-During the years 2000-2004, the number of
+RESULTS Animals Y. enterocolitica was identified from 32 of the 105 sampled farms.
+In 10 farms either 3 or 4 of the sampled pens were positive for Y. enterocolitica, in 22 farms 1 or 2 pens were positive.
+Food In 2014, a single sample of pig's feet was analysed for presence of pathogenic Y. enterocolitica, however, a negative result was obtained.
+Humans Yersiniosis is mainly a domestic infection.
+In 2014, 248 cases were reported.
+Of these, 182 cases (73%) were reported as domestic.
+Of the 63 cases infected abroad, 14 cases were reported as infected in Spain and four in each of Cuba and Croatia.
+From other countries only a few cases were reported.
+During the years 2000-2004, the number of domestic cases of versiniosis increased until 2004 when 594 domestic cases were reported (Figure 22).

-DISEASE SURVEILLANCE 2013

-Photo: Bengt Ekberg, SVA domestic cases of yersiniosis increased until 2004 when 594 domestic cases were reported (Figure 19).
 Since 2004, the number of cases has decreased.
-A trend analysis was performed that included all the domestic cases from 2004-2013 and cases from children younger than one year.
-All age groups showed a statistical significant downward trend except in the group of children younger than one year for which the downward trend changed in 2011.
-In 2013, the majority of the domestic cases were in young children and 28% of them were 0-4 years.
+A trend analysis was performed that included all the domestic cases from 2004-2014 and cases from children younger than one year.
+All age groups showed a statistical significant downward trend with a decrease in incidence of 12-15 % per year.
+The decrease in incidence for children younger than one year was 7% per year.
+In 2014, the majority of the domestic cases were in young children and 25% of them were 0-4 years.
 Most cases were reported in the summer, during July-August.
 DISCUSSION Yersiniosis is one of the most reported zoonoses in Sweden.
 Since 2004, the number of reported yersiniosis cases in humans has decreased.
 This decrease has occurred without any active interventions in the food chain.
 Yersiniosis in humans is considered foodborne.
 Outbreaks are rare and most infections seem to be sporadic but under-reporting may be considerable.
 Approximately 75% of the infected cases are domestic.
 Case-control studies suggest that consumption of pork products is a risk factor.
 Good slaughtering hygiene and good manufacturing practices in food processing are essential for controlling Yersinia.
-There is a need for more sensitive and selective analytical methods for Yersinia.
-The current ISO standard method will be revised and validated.

 A national 5-year strategy plan for human pathogenic Y. enterocolitica has been published in order to identify measures that should be prioritised to decrease human incidence of yersiniosis.
-The strategy was put together in co-operation between the Swedish Board of Agriculture, National Food Agency, former Swedish Institute for Communicable Disease Control now the Public Health Agency of Sweden, the National Board of Health and Welfare and the National Veterinary Institute.
-REFERENCES Lindblad M, Lindmark H, Thisted Lambertz Š, Lindqvist R. Microbiological baseline study of swine carcasses at Swedish slaughterhouses.
+The strategy was put together in co-operation between the Swedish Board of Agriculture, National Food Agency, the Public Health Agency of Sweden, the National Board of Health and Welfare and the National Veterinary Institute.

+The survey of Swedish pig herds in 2014 showed that the prevalence of Y. enterocolitica among Swedish pig farms (30.5 %) is similar to other pig producing regions where Y. enterocolitica has been studied.
+The importance of the presence of this bacteria in Swedish pigs on human health cannot be fully understood without further characterization of the identified isolates.
+REFERENCES Sannö A, Aspán A, Hestvik G, Jacobson M. Presence of Salmonella spp., Yersinia enterocolitica, Yersinia pseudotuberculosis and Escherichia coli O157:H7 in wild boars.
+Epidemiol Infect.
+2014; 142(12):2542-2547.
+Lindblad M, Lindmark H, Thisted Lambertz S, Lindqvist R. Microbiological baseline study of swine carcasses at Swedish slaughterhouses.
 J Food Prot.
 2007;70(8):1790-7.
 Boqvist S, Pettersson H, Svensson A, Andersson Y Sources of sporadic Yersinia enterocolitica infection in children in Sweden, 2004: a case-control study.
 Epidemiol Infect.
-2009;137(6):897-905 Figure 19.
-Notified incidence (per 100,000 inhabitants) of human cases of yersiniosis in Sweden, 1997-2013
+2009;137(6):897-905.